wamutech/wamu-spec/papers/specification.md

 ### 6.1.
 Share Addition {#share-addition}

-Share addition for a new party $P_i$ with associated decentralized identity $I_i$ proceeds as follows:
+Share addition for a new party $P_i$ with associated cryptographic identity $I_i$ proceeds as follows:

 1. Initiate a quorum approved "share-addition" request by following the protocol in [section 5.4](#quorum-approved-request).
 2. Follow the augmented key refresh protocol described in [section 4.3](#key-refresh), with verifiable share redistribution modifications as described above and with $P_i$ included as a participant, if the quorum approved request above succeeds.

 ### 6.2.
 Share Removal {#share-removal}

-Share removal for a party $P_i$ with associated decentralized identity $I_i$ proceeds as follows:
+Share removal for a party $P_i$ with associated cryptographic identity $I_i$ proceeds as follows:

 1. Initiate a quorum approved "share-removal" request by following the protocol in [section 5.4](#quorum-approved-request).
 2. Follow the augmented key refresh protocol described in [section 4.3](#key-refresh), with verifiable share redistribution modifications as described above and without $P_i$, if the quorum approved request above succeeds.